antsankov/s15_tsankov_data_lecture_notes/README.md

 * Embeddable - can control as much or as little of the a web page as you specify.
 * Dependency Injection: I need an HTTP object.
 At run time it will create it when you need it.
 * Create aplication with a module.
 A module is a package of controllers.
 Ex: ```angular.module(['contactsApp',[])```
-* Once you createa module you can gain a handle to call it by angular.module with no dependenc9ies.
+* Once you createa module you can gain a handle to call it by angular.module with no dependencies.
+* ```var self = this; ``` annything that is self is exported to view.